Frequently Asked Questions

 How will the Final Event be organised?

 The selected finalists will be invited to give a public presentation of their proposal (7 minutes each), which may be followed by questions from the Jury (5 minutes).
-The deliberations of the Jury will take place at the end of the presentations and lead to the announcement of the winners and the award of the respective prizes.
+The deliberations of the Jury will take place at the end of the presentations before the announcement of the winners and the award of the respective prizes.

 Will any of the participants’ costs be met by the organisers?